 - Kids Information Data System(KIDS): The Kids Information Data System(KIDS) is a system which supports child support agencies and county clerks of court with child support and paternity information.
-The system also supports the automatic creation of IV-D cases through interfaces with the CARES and HSRS state systems. - Kinship Care: Kinship Care is a program administered by county or tribal human/social services departments.
-Kinship Care provides cash payments to caretaker relatives (grandparents, aunts, uncles, etc.) of minor children when certain requirements are met.
+The system also supports the automatic creation of IV-D cases through interfaces with the CARES and HSRS state systems. - Kinship Care: A cash assistance program in Wisconsin designed to support children who reside with caretaker relatives instead of their parents.

-Learnfare: A program to assist school-aged, dependent, students 6 through 17 years of age, who are in a W-2 group to attend school regularly and to graduate from school when an adult in the group is participating in a W-2 employment position.
+- Learnfare: A program to assist school-aged, dependent, students 6 through 17 years of age, who are in a W-2 group to attend school regularly and to graduate from school when an adult in the group is participating in a W-2 employment position. - Legal Custody: Regarding the definition of a custodial parent, any person granted legal custody of a child, other than a county agency or licensed child welfare agency, who has the right and responsibility to make major decisions concerning the child, except with respect to specified decisions as set forth by the court or the parties in the final judgment order.
+Major decisions include, but are not limited to, decisions regarding consent to marry, consent to enter military service, consent

-- Legal Custody: Regarding the definition of a custodial parent, any person granted legal custody of a child, other than a county agency or licensed child welfare agency, who has the right and responsibility to make major decisions concerning the child, except with respect to specified decisions as set forth by the court or the parties in the final judgment order.
-Major decisions include, but are not limited to, decisions regarding consent to marry, consent to enter military service, consent to obtain a motor vehicle operator's license, authorization for non-emergency health care, and choice of school and religion. - Life Skills: Behavioral tools that provide the basic practices necessary to enable the parent(s) to manage day-to-day life, and, as a result, to participate more fully in the workforce, in lifelong educational opportunities, and in community activities.
+- to obtain a motor vehicle operator's license, authorization for non-emergency health care, and choice of school and religion. - Life Skills: Behavioral tools that provide the basic practices necessary to enable the parent(s) to manage day-to-day life, and, as a result, to participate more fully in the workforce, in lifelong educational opportunities, and in community activities.
 Practical skills which increase a person's self-esteem and facilitates the pursuit of better job opportunities by providing the ability to fully plan for all of the family's needs.
 The following are examples of life skills: understanding and accepting parental responsibilities, strengthening parental skills, understanding relationships, family budgets, anger management, interpersonal skills, problem solving, family nutrition, time management, decision-making skills, and household management.

-- Migrant Worker: Any person who temporarily leaves a principal place of residence outside Wisconsin and comes to Wisconsin for not more than ten months in a year to accept seasonal employment in the planting, cultivating, raising, harvesting, handling, drying, packing, packaging, processing, freezing, grading, or storing of any agricultural or horticultural commodity in its unmanufactured state. - Minimum Wage: The state minimum hourly wage under ch.
+- Matching Grant: A cash assistance program administered by Volags and geared towards refugees who are capable of achieving economic self-sufficiency four to six months after arrival in the United States.
+Matching Grant participants receive cash assistance from the Volag and are ineligible for public cash assistance.
+A participant can receive benefits for up to 120 days (4 months), though in certain cases this can be extended up to 180 days (6 months). - Medical Assistance: Also known as Medicaid, Title 19 or MA, a state-federal program that provides health care coverage to low-income elderly, blind, and disabled individuals.
+In Wisconsin, low-income individuals who do not qualify for Medical Assistance may qualify for BadgerCare Plus. - Migrant Worker: Any person who temporarily leaves a principal place of residence outside Wisconsin and comes to Wisconsin for not more than ten months in a year to accept seasonal employment in the planting, cultivating, raising, harvesting, handling, drying, packing, packaging, processing, freezing, grading, or storing of any agricultural or horticultural commodity in its unmanufactured state. - Minimum Wage: The state minimum hourly wage under ch.
 104 or the federal minimum hourly wage under 29 USC 206 (a) (1), whichever is applicable. - Minor Parent: A custodial parent under the age of 18.
 For Learnfare, a minor parent is either a custodial or a non-custodial parent under the age of 18. - Monthly Attendance Report (MAR): Report, in paper or electronic format, for each Learnfare student on monthly monitoring.
 For each student listed, the school district reports the total number of absences and dates of the absences during the month for each student listed.